 Freudian Threat: "I want you on the next transport off this rock or I'm going to shoot you where it don't grow back."

 Funny Background Event: Zed neuralyzing the rejected recruits as J and K walk by shortly after the recruitment process.
 Also, the memorable alien-childbirth scene, which supplies the page image for the trope.
+Also, while K and J are looking at the screen showing the disguised aliens, a group of MIB office workers are conversing in the background, with one of them standing on the ceiling.

 The course of action taken after people who witness UFO's or aliens are neuralyzed.